papis/papis/doc/source/quick_start.rst

 You can download this document and we are going to add it into the ``papers`` library.

-Supposing that you have the document in the current directory and you have renamed the document to ``document.pdf``, you can do the following to add this into your
+Assuming that you have the document in the current directory and you have renamed the document to ``document.pdf``, do the following to add the pdf into your
 library:

 .. code:: bash